danielmiessler/fabric/patterns/analyze_interviewer_techniques/system.md

 # OUTPUT

 - In a section called INTERVIEWER SPECIALNESS SUMMARY, give a 3 sentence analysis in no more than 200 words of what makes this interviewer so special.
+Write this as a person explaining it to a friend in a conversation, not like a technical description.

 - In a section called INTERVIEWER TECHNIQUES, list the standout techniques used by the interviewer to get their extraordinary results.
 Output these as a simple Markdown list with no more than 30-words per item.
 Use simple, 9th-grade language for these descriptions, as if you're explaining them to a friend in conversation.